vesoft-inc/nebula-docs/docs-2.0/graph-computing/nebula-algorithm.md

 !!! note

-    When writing the algorithm results into the Nebula Graph, make sure that the tag in the corresponding graph space has properties names and data types corresponding to the table above.
+    When writing the algorithm results into the NebulaGraph, make sure that the tag in the corresponding graph space has properties names and data types corresponding to the table above.

 ## Implementation methods

-Nebula Algorithm implements the graph calculating as follows:
+NebulaGraphAlgorithm implements the graph calculating as follows:

-1. Read the graph data of DataFrame from the Nebula Graph database using the Nebula Spark Connector.
+1. Read the graph data of DataFrame from the NebulaGraph database using the NebulaGraphSpark Connector.

 2. Transform the graph data of DataFrame to the GraphX graph.